EmilioAVazquez/SEMES/README.md

 # SEMES

 This project seeks to create a OpenSource Accounting System with a scalable backend and a responsive front end.
 This porject was originally created to tailor the needs of Semes, a company from Ecuator seeking to distribute potable water.
-Throught the United Nation this company's needs was brought to my sight and the opportunity to create an OpenSource Accounting system was born.
+Throught the United Nation this company's needs was brought to our sight and the opportunity to create an OpenSource Accounting system was born.

 ### United Nation Goas and Our Goals